Jayhawks vs. Razorbacks: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kansas vs Arkansas Betting Records & Stats

-- This season, the Razorbacks have been victorious one time in four chances when named as an underdog of at least +145 or worse on the moneyline.
+- This year, the Razorbacks have won one of four games when listed as at least +150 or worse on the moneyline.

-- The moneyline set for this matchup implies Arkansas has a 40.8% chance of coming away with a victory in the contest.
+- Arkansas has an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.

 Kansas vs. Arkansas Over/Under Stats